wrakrpg/wrakrpg/docs/terms.md

 ## 9. Contact

-For questions about these Terms, contact us at [Your Contact Info].
+For questions about these Terms, contact us at wrakrpg@gmail.com.

 ## 10. Discord Terms